-- 13. For many years the kahawai stock was plundered by relentless purse-seining.
-If the Minister is to pursue increased value from kahawai then this method of opportunistic bulk harvesting, supplying cat food and cray bait, must be relegated to the past. - 14.
-Kahawai catches by the public have collapsed over the past twenty years without any sign that the stock is rebuilding.
+- 11. For many years the kahawai stock was plundered by the relentless use of purse seining.
+If the Minister is to pursue increased value from kahawai then this method of opportunistic bulk harvesting, supplying cat food and craybait, must be relegated to the past. - 12.
+Kahawai catches by the public have collapsed over the past thirtyen years without any sign the stock is rebuilding.
 Catch rates now deny the public the social well-being that is a critical part of their interests that the Minister must allow for.
 There is a quality component to interests that is over and above expected catch.
-During the Kahawai Legal Challenge the Supreme Court referred to what 'should' be caught.
-That is, sufficient to enable the public's social well-being, but constrained by regulation to limit catches so they are unlikely to exceed this quantity. - 15.
+During the Kahawai Legal Challenge1 the Supreme Court referred to what 'should' be caught, and what should be caught is sufficient to enable the public's social wellbeing, but constrained by regulation to limit catches to this quantity. - 13.
 It is a welcome change to have MFish propose managing the Kahawai 1 stock at 60% of virgin biomass.
-However, given the extremely high level of uncertainty within the stock assessment, the target figure becomes an aspiration to measure the immeasurable.
-The joint parties submit that: - ⇒ The TAC-setting process is preceded by the selection of a Target Biomass; - ⇒ Greater transparency of the Target Biomass selection process would be helpful; and - ⇒ The extent and reliability of available information, indeed all the principles in ss 10, 11, and 12 of the Fisheries Act should be incorporated into the process for selecting an appropriate Target Biomass. - 16.
+However, given the extremely high level of uncertainty within the stock assessment, the target figure becomes an aspirational measure of the unmeasureable. - ⇒ Beginning the TAC setting process by selecting a Target Biomass is encouraged by these submitters. - ⇒ Greater transparency of the Target Biomass selection process would be helpful. - ⇒ The extent and reliability of available information, indeed all the principles in ss 10,11,and 12 of the Fisheries Act, can be incorporated into the process for selecting an appropriate Target Biomass. - 14.
 The Kahawai Stock Assessment for Area 1 is rejected in its entirety.
-The assessment is riven by flawed assumptions, taken as a matter of convenience, and is unsupported by the experience and observations of hundreds of active non-commercial fishers in areas where kahawai are depleted.
+The assessment is riven with flawed assumptions, taken as a matter of convenience, and is unsupported by the experience and observations of hundreds of active non-commercial fishers in areas where kahawai are depleted.
 Specifically the assessment: - a.
 Assumes no significant kahawai catch prior to 1975 - b.
 Uses incomplete commercial catch history - c.
 Guesses at recreational catch history - d.
 Ignores customary catch and other sources of fishing related mortality - e.
-Has no informative index of abundance (e.g. Catch Per Unit of Effort, CPUE) - f.
+Has no informative index of abundance (eg. CPUE) - f.
 Assumes recreational fishing samples evenly all fish over 40 cm in East Northland and Bay of Plenty - g.
 Assumes recreational fishers cannot catch large fish that are present in the Hauraki Gulf (cryptic adult population) - h.
-Assumes a convenient, but almost certainly inaccurate, natural mortality value - i.
+Assumes a convenient value natural mortality value - i.
 Assumes natural mortality is constant for all ages and all seasons - j.
-Guesses at the stock recruitment relationship - k.
+Guesses at the stock recruit relationship - k.
 Ignores losses in productivity - 1.
-Lacks any fishery-independent validation. - 17.
+Lacks any fishery independent validation - 15.
 MFish has clear evidence of the poor catch rates and size structure in the largest recreational fishery in the country, the Hauraki Gulf.
 Claims that there were never many adult kahawai in the Hauraki Gulf are demonstrably false.
-The land-based catch of kahawai by customary and sustenance fishers has been significantly reduced since the stock was fished down in the late 1980s.
-This is most evident at the Motu and other eastern Bay of Plenty river mouths, which for centuries had supported Nga Tai and Whanau-a-Apanui (see Appendix 1).
-Until these fisheries are restored the Minister's job and statutory obligations are not fulfilled.
+The land based catch of kahawai by customary and sustenance fishers has been significantly reduced since the stock was fished down in the late 1980s.
+This is most evident at the Motu and other eastern Bay of Plenty river mouths, which for